StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Configure

-StackState Agent V1 must be configured with a Splunk Agent check for each type of data you want to retrieve from Splunk (topology, metrics and events).
+StackState Agent V1 must be configured with a Splunk Agent check for each type of data you want to retrieve from Splunk (topology, metrics and/or events).

 Details of how to configure each of these checks can be found on the pages listed below: